Korzer420/LoreRandomizer/README.md

 - Shriek Statue (By Abyss Shriek)
 - Shroom "King" Corpse
 - Snail Shaman Tomb (next to Soul Eater)
+- The corpse in the abyss lighthouse.
+- The corpse in the mawlek (where the simple key is located)

 Locations with a "*" have special properties:
 - Crystalized Shaman and Pale King: Spawn a shiny, if they have been destroyed.
 (Requires a room reload, if you forgot to check the dream nail dialogue first)